koaning/scikit-bloom/readme.md

 I want to be careful with suggesting that the `BloomVectorizer` is always faster because the `HashingVectorizer` comes with way more features.
 You can build n-gram representations, just to mention one example, which the `BloomVectorizer` does not do.
-But it does seem like it is at least competative, which is neat.
+But it does seem like we're in the same ballpark, which is neat consider the implementation was very little effort.

 ## Important